signals-protocol/signals-v0/website/docs/index.md

 # Signals Overview

-Signals runs a daily Bitcoin range market backed by a Continuous LMSR (CLMSR).
-We built it because binary prediction markets and fragmented order books fail to keep liquidity and probabilities aligned.
-Here you will find everything from the high-level thesis to the trading playbook.

-## Why read this documentation?

-- Understand the market structure that keeps prices normalized and maker loss bounded.
-- See how each daily market is scheduled, settled, and audited.
-- Learn how to participate responsibly with SUSD test liquidity on Citrea.

-## Where to start

-1. **Grasp the thesis** – Read [Why Signals Exists](./start/why-signals.md) to see how CLMSR fixes fragmented order books, then skim the [Market Flow Overview](./start/market-flow-overview.md).
-2. **Dive into the math** – Head to [How CLMSR Works](./mechanism/overview.md) and the follow-up pages for the potential, rounding rules, and risk envelope.
-3. **Check the protocol guarantees** – [Protocol Architecture](./protocol/architecture.md) and [Security & Testing](./security/audits.md) explain the states, invariants, and trust assumptions.
-4. **Trade the market** – Follow the [Quick Start](./quickstart/index.md), then use the [Trader Handbook](./user/positions-lifecycle.md) and [Settlement & Claims](./user/settlement.md) when you place your first range.
+Signals is a daily Bitcoin range market built on a Continuous LMSR (CLMSR).
+We created it after watching order-book prediction venues collapse under thin liquidity: prices drifted away from reality, traders stitched together dozens of YES/NO legs, and no one could tell whether the odds meant anything.
+This documentation explains how Signals addresses that failure, how the on-chain system operates each day, and how you can interact with it safely.

-## Signals in one glance
+## What Signals solves

-- **Single market per day** – We list one BTC close range market, with $100 ticks across a configured price band.
-- **Continuous pricing** – Every trade flows through the CLMSR potential so probabilities add to 1 and react instantly.
-- **Transparent settlement** – CoinMarketCap's close is posted on-chain, batched events mark every position, and claims never expire.
+Every market we list covers a single UTC date.
+Operators publish the tick bounds and spacing, traders choose ranges that fit their thesis, and the CLMSR potential recalculates probabilities after every trade.
+Because all ranges sit in one pool, inventory doesn't fragment across separate strike books and the maker's loss stays bounded by the chosen liquidity parameter.
+The result is a market that reacts instantly to flow while keeping the economic guarantees you expect from the LMSR family.

+Settlement is deterministic.
+When the designated reference value is confirmed, the operator calls `settleMarket`, the contracts lock in the outcome, and claims remain open indefinitely.
+Every step remains visible on-chain, allowing anyone to replay the day without relying on the front end.

+## How to use this documentation

+If you want the story of *why* Signals exists and what design principles shaped it, start with [Why Signals Exists](./start/why-signals.md) and the [Market Flow Overview](./start/market-flow-overview.md).
+Readers who need the formal mechanism can move straight into [How CLMSR Works](./mechanism/overview.md), followed by the specific notes on [Cost & Rounding](./mechanism/cost-rounding.md) and [Safety Parameters](./mechanism/safety-parameters.md).
+When you are ready to trade, follow the [Quick Start](./quickstart/index.md), then keep the [Trader Guide](./user/positions-lifecycle.md) and [Settlement & Claims](./user/settlement.md) nearby for day-to-day decisions.

+## Snapshot of the daily loop

+A Signals day opens with market creation: the operator sets tick bounds, spacing, timestamps, and the liquidity parameter.
+Traders then adjust ranges throughout the session, and every order mutates the CLMSR weights so probabilities stay normalized.
+After the close, settlement records the reference price on-chain, leaves an immutable trail for auditors, and immediately enables claims.
+This same loop repeats every day, giving integrators a predictable surface to monitor and extend.

-Need deeper theory?
-Jump straight to the [Key Formulas Cheat Sheet](./mechanism/key-formulas.md) or download the [Signals CLMSR whitepaper](/whitepaper.pdf).
+Need a deeper mathematical reference?
+Consult the [Key Formulas Cheat Sheet](./mechanism/key-formulas.md) or download the full [Signals CLMSR whitepaper](/whitepaper.pdf).

-Questions or feedback?
-Reach out via the Signals community channels or email `hello@signals.wtf`.
+Questions or feedback are always welcome via the Signals community channels or `hello@signals.wtf`.